DheerajAgarwal/rgdax/README.md

 ![](https://cranlogs.r-pkg.org/badges/grand-total/rgdax?color=brightgreen)

 ## _*Note:*_
-This is an attempted major change to the rgdax and is likely to break the existing implementations.
-Please use the devlopement version with caution.
-The last stable version is avalable on CRAN.
+This is now *deprecated* and will be soon replaced by `coinbase` a new package.
+The last stable version of `rgdax` is avalable on CRAN.
+Coinbase has proposed support for the old GDAX API's till end of 2018 and this package should continue to work till that time.
+However, no new development will be done on this package.
+Please direct your issues to [coin base pro repo](https://github.com/DheerajAgarwal/coinbase/issues)

 This package is inspired by official and unofficial wrappers for [GDAX API](https://docs.gdax.com/#api).
 Please read through the api docs to gain a better understanding of how each end point is likely to work.